How Long Does Marijuana Stay in Your System?

 Even if you only use marijuana occasionally, THC can remain in your system for up to 10 days.
 If you use marijuana regularly, THC may stay in your system for weeks or even a month.
 If you’re a chronic user, it may remain even longer.6

-How Long Does Marijuana Stay in Your Urine?
+How Long Does Weed Stay in Your Urine?

 The timelines given below are only an estimate, as different testing assays may result in variable windows of detection.

-How Long Does Marijuana Stay in Your Blood or Hair?
+How Long Does Weed Stay in Your Hair?